fobnail/docs/docs/fobnail-api.md

 #### Exception

-Result of `quote` command has nonce explicitly included in returned structure.
+Result of `quote` command has nonce explicitly included in sent structure.
 No additional data is appended before signing.
 Returned CBOR object has the same format as above.
 This (along with other mechanisms) ensures freshness of Claims, in addition to freshness of Evidence (see RATS architecture for description of